CatcherITGF/NX-Venom/README.md

 ## Warning

 **ATTENTION!
-Overclocking the console does not lead to irreversible consequences, however, it poses a risk to data due to the features of Horizon OS.
+Overclocking the console does not lead to irreversible consequences, however it poses a risk to data due to the features of Horizon OS.
 Therefore, it is strongly recommended to use overclocking exclusively in emuMMC and make backups.
 USE AT YOUR OWN RISK!**

 ## Installation